Back up Windows system state to Azure

 This article explains how to back up your Windows Server system state to Azure.
-It's a tutorial intended to walk you through the basics.
+It's intended to walk you through the basics.

 If you want to know more about Azure Backup, read this overview.

 If you don't have an Azure subscription, create a free account that lets you access any Azure service.

 A Recovery Services vault is a management entity that stores recovery points created over time and provides an interface to perform backup related operations.
 These include taking on-demand backups, performing restores, and creating backup policies.